Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 If you have to wade out into the water clutching a cooking pot, don't go in like a raging bull; slow, soft steps will avoid churning things up.

 • Having the patience to wait a few minutes before gathering your water, also helpful.
+Take a look around and admire where your legs brought you!

-Slow to no flow
+Slow to no flow?

 • Gravity sedimentation will remove some of the murk, insect eggs and plant debris, but it still might be challenging to pull it through a filter.
+And it will take more time and put extra load on the filter.

-• We'll mention pre-filtering soon.
+• We'll mention pre-filtering soon as a possible aid.

 Heavy rainfall